sysown/proxysql/doc/release_notes/ProxySQL_v1.3.0.md

 * EXPERIMENTAL support for proepared statements
 * Connection Pool: each MySQL_Thread now has a pair thread, therefore the number of threads executed are mysql-threads x 2 .
 The second set of MySQL_Threads are responsible to only handle idle connections.
-  It also introduced two new global variables:
+  It also introduced two new global variables and a new global status:
-  * mysql-session_idle_ms (default 1000) : when a session is idle for that long, it is moved to a thread responsible to handle idle connections
+  * `mysql-session_idle_ms` (default 1000) : when a session is idle for that long, it is moved to a thread responsible to handle idle connections
-  * mysql-session_idle_show_processlist (default false) : specifies if idle connections are displayed on SHOW PROCESSLIST or on any query against stats_mysql_processlist
+  * `mysql-session_idle_show_processlist` (default false) : specifies if idle connections are displayed on SHOW PROCESSLIST or on any query against `stats_mysql_processlist`
-  And a new global status:
-  * Client_Connections_non_idle : returns the number of client connections that are not idle, therefore handled by the main MySQL_Threads and not moved to the second set of MySQL_Threads responsible to only handle idle connections
+  * `Client_Connections_non_idle` : returns the number of client connections that are not idle, therefore handled by the main MySQL_Threads and not moved to the second set of MySQL_Threads responsible to only handle idle connections
 * Network: add support for IPv6 [#726](../../../../issues/726) and [#460](../../../../issues/460), thanks to @ton31337
 * Connection Pool: support for SO_REUSEPORT, it can be only enabled on the command line with -r or --reuseport at startup
 * Query Processor: added new variable mysql-digests_lowercase to always set digest to lowercase [#725](../../../../issues/725)